-Dan Price is CV’s global Content Manager.
+Dan Price is CV’s Content Manager for yesHEis.
 Over the years that he and the global content teams have worked at creating online video content for evangelism, they have discovered a few of the things that work well…and some that don’t!
 He shares four of his key findings here.

 At CV, we create, track and measure hundreds of videos across several operational strategies.
 They all have the one aim of introducing people to Jesus, but each strategy performs very differently.
 When I first started at CV, one of the first questions I was asked by the content teams was, “How do we make viral videos?”
 In theory, the answer to this is quite simple: you make a video that grabs people’s attention and compels them to share, and then… voila!… five million shares later, you have a viral video!
 In practice it’s a bit more complicated, particularly when it comes to sharing the gospel using video.